Codepact/codepact-privacy/privacy.md

 Provider reserves the right to make changes to this document in the future, either to comply with changes in Australian privacy law, or to reflect changing business practices.
 It is the responsibility of Individuals to regularly check this document for such changes.

-## 13. General Data Protection Regulation
+## 13. European Union

 Provider's service is available in the EU, so Provider takes steps to comply with the GDPR.
-The information below covers certain matters that are relevant under the GDPR.
+The information below covers key matters under the GDPR.

 **Lawful bases for handling Personal Information**